 Fauquier County

-To help ensure the law is correctly communicated to parents, HEAV reached out to the student services supervisor to provide clarity on these points.
+To ensure the law is correctly communicated to parents, HEAV reached out to the student services supervisor to provide clarity on these points.
 The supervisor thanked HEAV for the information and advised that they would reach out to us should they need further assistance.

 What You Should Know: